|

 Dormitory facilities

-Salish Sea Sciences has partnered with Spring Street International School (SSIS) since summer 2013 for the Field & Lab Science summer program.
-The SSIS 5,200 sq. ft. dorm, completed in 2013, has 9 two-person rooms and two three-person rooms, a dorm-parent apartment, a relief-parent apartment, a beautiful kitchen, laundry facilities, and a light-filed 20x38 ft. living/dining/seminar space.
+Salish Sea Sciences has partnered with Spring Street International School (SSIS) since summer 2013 for its summer programs.
+The SSIS 5,200 sq. ft. dorm was completed in 2013.
+It has a beautiful kitchen, laundry facilities, and a large light-filed living, dining, and seminar space.
+Dorm rooms are doubles and triples.
 The dorm is on the SSIS campus, a historic property at the center of charming Friday Harbor.

 Travel to San Juan Island

-San Juan Island is located 70 miles north of Seattle, Washington.
+San Juan Island is located 70 miles north of Seattle, Washington, and accessible by boat, small plane, and regular public ferry service.
 Students arriving at Seattle's SeaTac Airport or having requested transportation from Seattle will be met by program staff on the opening day of the program and returned to SeaTac on the scheduled close of the program.
 Travelers arriving in Friday Harbor independently by water or air will be met on arrival as arranged in advance.
 All flights arriving to and departing from SeaTac airport need to coordinate with the Washington State Ferry system (see travel information link above for more information).

 Insurance